-10.1(13) Standard Lease between Ambarella Corporation and The Realty Associates Fund XI Portfolio, L.P., dated as of August 8, 2019 10.1(16) Employment letter entered into by Ambarella Corp. with Brian White, dated March 18, 2022 10.2(16) Change of Control and Severance Agreement entered into by Ambarella Corp. with Brian White, dated March 28, 2022 10.1(19) Separation Agreement entered into by Ambarella Corp. with Brian White dated October 17, 2023 10.2(19) Employment letter entered into by Ambarella Corp. with John Young dated October 17, 2023 10.11(17) Description of Executive Bonus Plan for Fiscal Year 2024 21.1 List of subsidiaries of Ambarella, Inc. 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm 24.1 Power of Attorney (included in signature page) 31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended 32.1± Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C. §1350 97.1 Compensation Recovery Policy 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data file because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Schema Linkbase Document 101.CAL Inline XBRL Taxonomy Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Labels Linkbase Document 101.PRE Inline XBRL Taxonomy Presentation Linkbase Document 104 The cover page from the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2022, has been formatted in Inline XBRL and included in Exhibit 101

-(1)Incorporated by reference to the Form 10-Q filed on September 8, 2015.

-(2)Incorporated by reference to the Form 8-K filed on October 26, 2021.
+Exhibit Number Description 3.1(1) Amended and Restated Memorandum of Association and Second Amended and Restated Articles of Association of the Registrant.
+10.1(2) Description of Executive Bonus Plan for Fiscal Year 2025.
+31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
+31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
+32.1± Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C. §1350.
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data file because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Schema Linkbase Document 101.CAL Inline XBRL Taxonomy Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Labels Linkbase Document 101.PRE Inline XBRL Taxonomy Presentation Linkbase Document 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended April 30, 2024, has been formatted in Inline XBRL and included in Exhibit 101.
+(1) Incorporated by reference to the Registrant's registration statement on Form S-1 (No. 333-174838) Amendment No. 3 as filed with the Securities and Exchange Commission on September 12, 2012.
+(2) Incorporated by reference to the Form 8-K filed on February 28, 2024.
+Management contracts or compensation plans or arrangements in which directors or executive officers are eligible to participate. ± In accordance with Item 601(b)(32)(ii) of Regulation S-K and SEC Release No. 33-8238 and 34-47986, Final Rule: Management's Reports on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, the certifications furnished in Exhibits 32.1 hereto are deemed to accompany this Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Exchange Act.
+Such certifications will not be deemed to be incorporated by reference into any filings under the Securities Act or the Exchange Act, except to the extent that the registrant specifically incorporates it by reference.